leenath001/Finance-Tools/README.md

 array2 gives a [paths x iter] matrix of returns as of period iteration_i.
 For entry (path_i, iter_j), shocks are multiplied across such that our entry is a % return as of specified period.

 Use plots to verify normality of shocks & log-normality of return
+*  note: price distribution tend towards log-normality as time period gets larger (more time for returns to compound).

 2 - TRADE SIMULATOR BASED OFF UNDERLYING